Draggie306/CheatSheets/A level/source/Computer Science.md

 They are simple to set up and cheap, but only one computer can transmit data successfully at a time (or "collisions" will occur) and there is poor security generally, with a single point of failure, as well as being unsuitable for larger areas.

 **Star topology**: an arrangement where a central node or switch (or hub) provides a central point of communication for all other nodes.
-A device connected on this network can send an appropriate message to the switch, which then uses the both devices' **Media Access Control (MAC)** address to determine where to send the message.
+A device connected to this network can send an appropriate message to the switch, which then uses both devices' **Media Access Control (MAC)** address to determine where to send the message.

 The failure of any one device (unless it is the switch itself) does not affect the operation of the network as a whole.
 This makes star networks highly reliable and easy to maintain, as well as being easy to add new stations.
 Higher transmission speeds can give better performance than a bus network too.